jeftegoes/AwsOverview/AWS CloudFront.md

 - Usage:
   - Specify set of fields in POST requests that you want to be encrypted (up to 10 fields).
   - Specify the public key to encrypt them.

+# 9. Real Time Logs

+- Get real-time requests received by CloudFront sent to Kinesis Data Streams.
+- Monitor, analyze, and take actions based on content delivery performance.
+- Allows you to choose:
+  - Sampling Rate - percentage of requests for which you want to receive.
+  - Specific fields and specific Cache Behaviors (path patterns).